Mood (24kGoldn song)

 "Mood" is a song by American rapper 24kGoldn featuring fellow American rapper Iann Dior.
 It was released on July 24, 2020, through Records and Columbia Records, as the lead single from 24kGoldn's debut studio album, El Dorado (2021).
-The pop rock and rap rock song is built around a guitar riff inspired by indie rock and post grunge music and also features hi-hats and snare drums in the style of trap music.
-On the song, 24kGoldn and Dior sing-rap about their toxic relationships in which their lovers are always in a "mood".
+The pop rock and rap rock song is built around a guitar riff inspired by indie rock and post-grunge music and also features hi-hats and snare drums in the style of trap music.
+On the song, features 24kGoldn and Dior rap-singing about their toxic relationships in which their lovers are always in a "mood".

 The song came about while the artists were playing Call of Duty together and producers Omer Fedi and KBeaZy were working on a beat, and 24kGoldn idly sang what would become the song's hook.
 After an early version of the song was completed, Blake Slatkin was soon brought on as a producer to make the song more pop-oriented.
 It became a commercial success after earning popularity on the video-sharing app TikTok and was certified quadruple platinum by the Recording Industry Association of America (RIAA).
 "Mood" peaked atop the Billboard Hot 100, where it spent eight non-consecutive weeks and also topped the charts in the United Kingdom, Australia, Ireland, Austria, Denmark, the Netherlands, Norway, and Sweden.
 It also reached number two on the Global 200.
 "Mood" was positively received by critics, who praised it as being catchy, and it was included on lists of the best songs of 2020 published by Slate, Billboard, and The New York Times.
+It was Billboard magazine's top rap song of 2021, claiming the top spot on the Billboard Year-End Hot Rap Songs of 2021.

 24kGoldn and Dior performed the song live at the 2020 MTV Europe Music Awards preshow, the American Music Awards of 2020, the season 19 finale of The Voice, Dick Clark's New Year's Rockin' Eve, Jimmy Kimmel Live!, and The Ellen DeGeneres Show.
 A music video for "Mood", in which 24kGoldn and Dior have disputes with two separate girls, was released on August 5, 2020, and directed by Sebastian Sdaigui.
 A remix of the song with Canadian singer Justin Bieber and Colombian singer J Balvin was released on November 6, 2020.